-Often young people do not really notice the elderly people.
-They are largely focusing on their own lives, trying to find the right career, get married, look “cool,” own a fancy mobile phone or car, or observe the latest trends of fashion.
+Often, young people do not really notice the elderly.
+They are largely focusing on their own lives, trying to find the right career, get married, look “cool,” own a fancy mobile phone or car, or observe the latest trends in fashion.

 Unfortunately, young people do not always think about those who raised them up and assisted them in facing life challenges and reaching what they are now.

 Some young people might say that they are good to their parents, but they never pay any attention to other elderly people who are lonely or neglected.

 However, because some elderly people do not have children or someone who can look after them, and because others have children who do not care, the youth who have good health and energy should fill this gap and be there for those people.